 Safety in the construction industry has notoriously been considered to be a “Field Issue”.
 Most design firms have taken an arm’s length approach and have considered the method of construction to be left to the contractor.
 Design professionals are cautious about being involved in the means and methods of construction fearing liability.
 Through conversations with other design groups, there is also a perception engineering has very little impact on job site safety.

-At BlueScope Construction, we believe jobsite hazards can be reduced by the design, detailing, fabrication and delivery of projects.
-A simple issue such as reducing double handling of a product on a jobsite reduces the chances for harm.
-A misplaced hole in a structural member whether it is caused by manufacturing or detailing can cause field work and create an additional unnecessary hazard.
+At BlueScope Construction, we believe job site hazards can be reduced by the design, detailing, fabrication, and delivery of projects.
+A simple issue such as reducing double handling of a product on a job site reduces the chances of harm.
+A misplaced hole in a structural member whether it is caused by manufacturing or detailing can cause fieldwork and create an additional unnecessary hazard.
 Material shortage can cause the erector to work around the missing parts and require them to go back later and fill in.

 The following are examples of designing to reduce hazards.

 - Use the Sky-Web® fall protection and insulation support system to eliminate the leading edge of roof hazard.